connorgunter/music-playlist-app/README.md

 # Icebox features: 🧊
 - **Collaborative Playlist Editing: Enhance your playlist creation experience by adding collaborators.**
 - **Playlist Likes and Trends: Introduce a 'like' feature for playlists, showcasing the trendiest lists on the main screen.**
+- **Fix table stying when you're in a different user's playlist show page AND it has more than 1 song**
+- **Fix spacing of credits in footer.
+Currently it is too far below the page**
+- **Allow for adding a song where the title contains a '/'**